elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- La race de terre la race par terre s'est connu des pieds.
+- The earth race, the race on the ground met its feet.
-- Congo et Mississipi coulez de l'or
+- Congo and Mississippi, strain out gold
-- coulez du sang
+- strain out blood
-- la race de terre, la race de cendre marche
+- the land race, the race of ash walks
-- les pieds de la route explosent de chiques de salpêtre.
+- the road's feet explode with saltpetre quills.

 - {:.sp} The Prison Guard.

-- Tu expieras prisonnier de la neige, de la solitude, du désespoir.
+- You will expire, prisoner of snow, loneliness and desperation.

 - {:.sp} Toussaint.

-- Tout comme moi, ton maitre saignera un jour :
+- Just like me, your master will bleed one day:
-- naufragé
+- shipwrecked
-- prisonnier de mon Afrique comme moi de son Europe.
+- prisoner of my Africa, like me of his Europe.
-- L'Afrique est désormais liée à son destin ...
+- Africa is now linked to its destiny ...
-- L'Afrique a part avec lui
+- Africa has a share with him
-- Toussaint a part avec lui qu'il le veuille ou non.
+- Toussaint a share with him, whether he likes it or not.
-- Je dis que l'Afrique ne le lâchera pas ...
+- I say that Africa will not let go ...

-*(à ce moment entre à l'autre bout de la scène le The Messenger.)*
+*(At this moment, enters The Messenger through the other side of the stage.)*

 - {:.sp} Toussaint.

 - Ah.
-Voici le digne messager de cette race cupide.
+Here is the worthy messenger of this greedy race.
-- L'or et l'argent ont tissé leur teint pâle
+- Gold and silver have woven their pale complexion
-- l'attente de la proie a busquéleur nez fauve
+- waiting for prey has carved their tawny noses
-- l'éclat de l'acier niche en leurs yeux froids.
+- the brilliance of steel nests in their cold eyes.
 - Ah.
-C'est une race sans velours.
+It is a breed without velvet.

 - {:.sp} The Messenger.